 Overview of product and customer search in Point of Sale

-Modern Point of Sale (MPOS) and Cloud Point of Sale (CPOS) provide easy-to-use search functionality that lets store employees quickly search for products and customers.
-The search bar is always present at the top of MPOS and CPOS, so that employees can quickly find products and customers.
+Modern Point of Sale (MPOS) and Cloud Point of Sale (CPOS) provide easy-to-use search functionality for products and customers.
+Because the search bar is always present at the top of the MPOS and CPOS windows, employees can quickly search for products and customers.

-Employees can search for products in the assortments and catalogs that are associated with the current store, and in the assortments and catalogs that are associated with any other store in the company.
+Employees can search for products in the assortments and catalogs that are associated with the current store.
+They can also search in the assortments and catalogs that are associated with any other store in the company.
 Therefore, cashiers can sell and return products outside the store assortment.
-Similarly, employees can search for customers that are associated with the current store or any other store in the company.
-Additionally, employees can search for customers that are associated with a different company in the parent organization.
+Similarly, employees can search for customers who are associated with the current store or any other store in the company.
+Additionally, employees can search for customers who are associated with a different company in the parent organization.

 On the Change catalog page, employees can easily select any store, or they can search for products across all stores.

-A local product search searches within the following product properties:
+A local product search searches in the following product properties:

 - Product number